 Opening one’s mind to new approaches

-So what’s Ottinger getting on about?
+So what’s Ottinger getting on about in his latest columns?
 First of all, there’s some sound advice for stodgy old programmers (like him).
 Resistant to change?
 Ottinger discusses the value in learning to appreciate this golden age of programming in which cool libraries and open source code can easily address the age-old question about “Why can’t we do that a different way in Java?”
 It’s always tempting to answer such questions with an self-important ‘because’, but ‘because’ no longer has to be the answer, no matter how stodgy one is.

 “After thinking that the appropriate response was to shake my cane while shouting “Get off my lawn!,” it hit me that my response was outdated.
 There is absolutely no reason not to push the envelope further – and people do it all the time, in marvelously different ways.”